ASFA calls for greater transparency in regulator funding as super levies set to top $140m

 ASFA has urged greater transparency and fairness in the way superannuation levies are set and spent.

-The Association of Superannuation Funds of Australia (ASFA) has called for greater transparency and scrutiny in the way industry levies are set and spent by regulators, warning that the burden of these costs is ultimately borne by superannuation members - disproportionately so in smaller funds.
+The Association of Superannuation Funds of Australia (ASFA) has called for greater transparency and scrutiny in the way industry levies are set and spent by regulators, warning that the burden of these costs is ultimately borne by superannuation members, disproportionately so in smaller funds.

-Namely, the group highlighted data from the FISLs paper showing that between 2023-24 and 2025-26, levies on a $100 billion fund (large fund) would decrease by 11 per cent, while levies on a $20 billion fund (medium fund) would rise by 2 per cent.
-The association noted that, as a result, the levy burden is typically heavier for members of smaller funds compared to those in larger funds.
+Namely, the group highlighted data from the FISLs paper showing that between 2023–24 and 2025–26, levies on a $100 billion fund (large fund) would decrease by 11 per cent, while levies on a $20 billion fund (medium fund) would rise by 2 per cent.
+The association said that, as a result, the levy burden is typically heavier for members of smaller funds compared to those in larger funds.

 ASFA also flagged the Productivity Commission’s warning on how the proliferation of industry levies across the economy risks creating inefficiencies and productivity drag.